How do you beat Google at its own game without breaking any rules?

 As part of your strategy, make sure you are generating long-form content.

-A recent study of search engine ranking factors found a strong link between in-depth content and rankings:
+A 2020 study of search engine ranking factors found a strong link between in-depth content and rankings:

 What does this mean?